 Find out how a doctor diagnoses frontotemporal dementia and related disorders.
 Get a list of medical centers where you can get an FTD diagnosis.

-Possible symptoms of frontotemporal disorders include behavior problems, language symptoms like aphasia, emotional troubles, and movement changes.
+Possible symptoms of frontotemporal disorders include behavior problems, language symptoms such as aphasia, emotional troubles, and movement changes.

 Drugs, along with other therapies, can help treat the behavior, language, and movement symptoms of FTD.
 So far, there is no cure.